• Hash256

 You can derive keys in any way you want.
 But to help with compatibility between wallets, we have a set structure for how we derive keys for use in a hierarchical deterministic wallet.

-First of all, we have a basic notation for describing the derivation path for a specific extended key.
-For example:
+Firstly, we have a basic notation for describing the derivation path for a specific extended private key in an HD wallet.

 m/0/1/3'

-Tip: You can derive up to 4294967296 children from a single extended key.
+You can derive up to 4,294,967,296 (just over 4 billion) children from a single extended key.
 The first half are for normal children, and the second half are for hardened children.

-To help with consistency between wallets, BIP 44 introduced the following structure:
+To help with consistency between wallets, BIP 44 introduced the following structure for HD wallets:

 m / purpose' / coin_type' / account' / change / index